Logo

 6. Competitive Landscape and Industry Changes

 One of the big reasons why small businesses fail is that they don’t adapt to industry changes to stay ahead of the competition.
+To understand why do so many small businesses fail, it’s crucial to recognize the need for continuous innovation and flexibility in response to market trends.

 Some small business owners also make the mistake of getting into markets that are highly competitive and have more established, larger competitors.
 Entering and succeeding in saturated markets can be very challenging, particularly if you don’t have a strong unique selling point.